 in the Sir Raymond Ferrall Centre, University of Tasmania, Newnham

-Guest speaker: Professor Lucy Frost, will present the twenty-fifth lecture
+Guest speaker: Professor Philip Payton, will present the twenty-sixth lecture

 Generously supported by The Examiner and the University of Tasmania.